babel/website/docs/v7-migration.md

 id: v7-migration
 ---

 Refer users to this document when upgrading to Babel 7.
+Check [here](v7-migration-api.md) for API/integration changes.

 <!--truncate-->